oxyde1989/standalone-tn-send-email/README.md

 ## ✉️ Sender data override

-Is possible to override the TN sender name - sender email in those ways:
+Is possible to override the TN sender name - sender email to fit more scenarios in those ways:

-- passing `--override_fromemail` or `--override_fromname`  calling the script
+- using directly `--override_fromemail` or `--override_fromname` args calling the script
-- multi report users can edit theyr standard `mr_config` file, value involved are `FromName` and `From`, as a fallback
+- (for multi report users) editing own standard `mr_config` file, value involved are `FromName` and `From`, as a fallback

 📌 The priority is:
 `override data > fallback data > default`